ginestra/thatsmood-v8/README.md

 ## Run locally

-* Run in the terminal `bundle exec jekyll serve --watch --incremental` (the flags `--watch` and `--incremental` are optional, they are useful if editing the project)
+* Run in the terminal `bundle exec jekyll serve --watch` (the flag `--watch` is optional, useful to regenerate when applying changes)
 * The site is now locally accessible at `http://localhost:4000/`